silhavyj/KIV-FJP-compiler/README.md

 ### Foreach loop

 A `foreach` loop is meant to be used to iterate over the elements of an array.
 All the user is supposed to do, is to declare a variable into which the elements will be copied as we go over the array.
-Internally, it creates a temporary index variable on the stack, so we can keep track of the index of the current elements.
+Internally, it creates a temporary index variable on the stack, so we can keep track of the index of the current element.

 ```
 START